 The work force is managed by the directors and supervisors and is designed to encourage and motivate employees to develop and utilize their full potential by giving them positive feedback concerning the performance of their jobs.
 Employees are cross trained and assignments are rotated to enable the employees to develop and utilize their full potential, aligned with the organization's objectives, strategies, and action plans.
 Additionally, employees may use discretion in the performance of their jobs in order to give the employees a feeling of empowerment and to encourage innovation within the agency.
-The directors and supervisors emphasize the importance of the mission of the agency.
+The directors and supervisors emphasize the importance of the organization's objectives, strategies, and action plans to promote cooperation in meeting the mission of the agency.